Estonia in the Eurovision Song Contest 2011: Competing entries

 On 19 October 2010, ERR opened the submission period for artists and composers to submit their entries up until 13 December 2010.
 All artists and composers were required to have Estonian citizenship or be a permanent resident of Estonia.
 140 submissions were received by the deadline.
 An 11-member jury panel selected 20 semi-finalists from the submissions and the selected songs were announced during the ETV entertainment program Ringvaade on 16 December 2010.
 The selection jury consisted of Toomas Puna (Raadio Sky+ program director), Owe Petersell (Raadio Elmar chief editor), Erik Morna (Raadio 2 head of music), Siim Nestor (music critic), Valner Valme (music critic), Kaupo Karelson (television producer), Ingrid Kohtla (Tallinn Music Week organiser), Kristo Rajasaare (Rabarocki and Tallinn Music Week organizer), Tauno Aints (composer), Koit Raudsepp (Raadio 2 presenter) and Hannaliisa Uusma (musician).

 Ithaka Maria, Mimicry, Jaan Pehk (Orelipoiss), Rolf Junior, Stig Rästa (lead singer of Outloudz) and Tiiu Kiik have all competed in previous editions of Eesti Laul.
 In December 2010, "Meeting the Wolf", written by Janne Saar and Carola Madis and to have been performed by Janne Saar, and "Ilusad inimesed", written by Andero Nimmer, Indrek Ups, Jarek Kasar and Fredy Schmidt and to have been performed by Laika Virgin feat.
 Fredy Schmidt, were disqualified from the competition due to the songs being published before 1 September 2010 and replaced with the songs "Second Chance" performed by Tiiu Kiik and "Unemati" performed by Meister ja Mari, respectively.

-Semi-final 1
+On 15 February 2011, "Jagatud öö", written by Rein Rannap and Indrek Hirv and to have been performed by Uku Suviste, was disqualified due to its lyrics being used in another song released in 2004.

+Shows

+Semi-finals

-The first semi-final took place on 12 February 2011 at the ERR studios in Tallinn, hosted by Piret Järvis and Lenna Kuurmaa.
-Ten songs competed for five spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote which registered 22,499 votes.
-The jury panel that voted in the first semi-final consisted of Tõnis Kahu, Valner Valme, Eda-Ines Etti, Owe Petersell, Olav Osolin, Mare Väljataga, Birgit Õigemeel, Tauno Aints, Leen Kadakas, Karel Kattai and Raul Vaigla.
+The two semi-finals took place on 12 and 19 February 2011 at the ERR studios in Tallinn, hosted by Piret Järvis and Lenna Kuurmaa.
+In each semi-final nine or ten songs competed for five spots in the final with the outcome decided upon by the combination of the votes from a jury panel and a public televote which registered 22,499 votes in the first semi-final and 13,070 votes in the second semi-final.
+The jury panel that voted in the semi-finals consisted of Tõnis Kahu, Valner Valme, Eda-Ines Etti, Owe Petersell, Olav Osolin, Mare Väljataga, Birgit Õigemeel, Tauno Aints, Leen Kadakas, Karel Kattai and Raul Vaigla.

-Semi-final 2

-The second semi-final took place on 12 February 2011 at the ERR studios in Tallinn, hosted by Piret Järvis and Lenna Kuurmaa.
-Nine songs competed for five spots in the final, following the disqualification of "Jagatud öö" performed by Uku Suviste on 15 February 2011 due to the song lyrics being used in another song released in 2004, with the outcome decided upon by the combination of the votes from a jury panel and a public televote which registered 13,070 votes.
-The jury panel that voted in the second semi-final consisted of Tõnis Kahu, Valner Valme, Eda-Ines Etti, Owe Petersell, Olav Osolin, Mare Väljataga, Birgit Õigemeel, Tauno Aints, Leen Kadakas, Karel Kattai and Raul Vaigla.